How to Install a Dog Door in a Glass Door Slider

 STEP SEVEN - LOCKS AND SECURITY

-You will also have a lock with your panel: either a threshold dead mount foot lock or a sliding glass door clamp lock.
-The foot lock will require drilling while the clamp lock will simply clamp on to the track wall and prevent the sliding door from moving beyond the locks placement.
+You will also have a clamp lock with your panel.
+The clamp lock will simply clamp on to the track wall and prevent the sliding door from moving beyond the locks placement.

 Replacing the Flap in the Endura Flap Panel Pet Door

 TOOLS YOU WILL NEED

 You will need a phillips head #2 screwdriver (a magnetic one is preferred), and a flat head screwdriver.